junxit/us-congress-code/title-26/chapter-1/sec-32.md

 ### Effective Date of 2018 Amendment

-Amendment by Pub.
+Amendment by section 101(a) of Pub.
 L. 115–141 effective as if included in the provision of the Protecting Americans from Tax Hikes Act of 2015, div.
 Q of Pub.
 L. 114–113, to which such amendment relates, see section 101(s) of Pub.
 L. 115–141, set out as a note under section 24 of this title.

 ### Effective Date of 2017 Amendment